Amesbury: Ancient and medieval

 The land around Amesbury has been settled since prehistoric times, evidenced by the monument of Stonehenge.
+In 2014, archaeologists from the University of Buckingham found Amesbury had been continually occupied since 8,820 BC, causing The Guardian to write that Amesbury was "in effect where British history began".

-Other finds in the parish point to large-scale prehistoric structures and settlements in the whole area, including Bluestonehenge at West Amesbury, the numerous other monuments around Stonehenge, and the discovery of a Neolithic village in the neighbouring parish of Durrington by the Stonehenge Riverside Project.
+Other finds in the parish point to large-scale prehistoric structures and settlements in the area, including Bluestonehenge at West Amesbury, the numerous other monuments around Stonehenge, and the discovery of a Neolithic village in the neighbouring parish of Durrington by the Stonehenge Riverside Project.
 Excavations in 2002 and 2003 at Boscombe Down by Wessex Archaeology found the Amesbury Archer and Boscombe Bowmen.

-During the Iron Age a large hill fort now known as Vespasian's Camp was built alongside the Avenue and overlooking the River Avon.
-The fort could easily have catered for up to 1000 people, and was probably surrounded by smaller settlements and farming communities.
+During the Iron Age, a large hill fort now known as Vespasian's Camp was built alongside the Stonehenge Avenue and overlooking the River Avon.
+The fort could have catered for up to 1,000 people, and was probably surrounded by smaller settlements and farming communities.

-Roman remains are poorly documented at Amesbury, but excavations have revealed Roman structures in the Stonehenge landscape, and Wessex Archaeology have discovered a large Roman graveyard in the area of the Amesbury Archer burial.
+Roman remains are poorly documented at Amesbury, but excavations have revealed Roman structures in the Stonehenge landscape, and Wessex Archaeology found a large Roman graveyard in the area of the Amesbury Archer burial.
 It is likely that there was a large Romano-British settlement overlooking the River Avon at this point.

-If this is the case he is likely to have used the hill fort as a stronghold.
-It is possible that an order of monks established a monastery in the area that was destroyed by the Saxons before they settled the area in the 7th century.
+It is possible that an order of monks established a monastery in the area, that was destroyed by the Saxons before they settled the area in the 7th century.